 “Canta che ti Passa,” — (Sing and all your worries will go away) – Italian Saying

-Depending on the type of music that people listen to, play, sing or dance it can make them feel joyful, sad, nostalgic, sedate or excited.
+Such is the power of it that depending on the type of music that people listen to, play, sing or dance it can make them feel joyful, sad, nostalgic, sedate or excited.

-With regards to playing singing and dancing Mneme9 stresses that is practising them rather than the degree of one’s individual ability that counts as the following advice of the great Persian poet-philosopher of the 12th century Rumi so aptly and simply tells us.
+With regards to playing singing and dancing Mneme9 stresses that is practising them rather than the degree of one’s individual ability or talent that counts as the following advice of the great Persian poet-philosopher of the 12th century Rumi so aptly and simply tells us.